 “Lately, your low self-esteem is just good common sense.”

-Best of all is luminous Paz Vega, her wonderful ‘Flor’ anchoring the family’s rocking boat with her steadiness, pluck and decency, and completely capturing the audience with her warm beauty, range of expression and innate charm.
-28 at the time, she’d been popular for years on TV series in Spain and won acclaim for the 2001 feature Sex And Lucia, but was unknown to wider audiences until she made her US debut here.
-Like her character, Vega did not speak English when the film began, using an interpreter on the set, and like Flor, learned some as she went along.
+Best of all is luminous Paz Vega, her wonderful ‘Flor’ anchoring the family’s rocking boat with steadiness, pluck and decency, completely capturing the audience with her warm beauty, range of expression and innate charm.
+Twenty-eight at the time, she’d been popular for years on Spanish TV and hadwon acclaim for the 2001 feature Sex And Lucia, but was unknown to wider audiences until this US debut.
+Like her character, Vega did not speak English when the film began, using an interpreter on the set, and like Flor, learned as she went along.
 Every guy I know who’s seen this movie fell in love with her.

-Reviews praised the acting, though many felt the script’s focus was spread too diffuse: the 131-minute visit worked for me, and I would not have been bothered to spend more time with Flor.
+Reviews praised the acting, though many felt the script’s focus was spread too diffuse: the 131-minute visit worked for me: who’d be bothered to spend more time with Flor?
 For whatever reasons, the $80,000,000 production failed to make headway at the box-office, with a take of just $55,000,000.
 Granted, writer-director Brooks takes a safe bite into the ever-cooking Anglo-Hispanic recipe, an insular Holly-lib set-up what with the fractured, driven Anglo family working out their issues in the plush safety of Beverly Hills and Malibu, the wife a poster child for Therapy as a Way of Life, and Flor practically a model for The Madonna (no, not the singer).
-Last time I checked, my maid and gardener never showed up–ever, and statistically it’s within reason that not everyone with a pretty face and an accent is a walking Fountain of Truth.
+Last time I checked, my maid and gardener never showed up—ever, and statistically it’s within reason that not everyone with a pretty face and an accent is a walking Fountain of Truth.